Bored66/type_info_extractor/README.md

 WHAT IT DOES
 ============
-It demonstrates ability extract some meta information and manipulate POD structures to some extent using templates and constexpr in modern C++, which should allow do many trivial things like serialization/deserialization, printing, comparing and testing much easier or even automatic.
+It demonstrates ability extract some meta information and manipulate POD (Plain Old Data) structures to some extent using templates and constexpr in modern C++, which should allow do many trivial things like serialization/deserialization, printing, comparing and testing much easier or even automatic.